Japan7/nanak8s/ansible/README.md

 Ansible playbook to install [nanak8s](https://github.com/Japan7/nanak8s).

+# General variables

+A lot of variables are used throughout this playbook, they can be put in a `.env` file that will be loaded by `run_playbook.sh`.
+You can copy the `.env.example` file and change to the appropriate values for your set up.

 # Requirements

 Supported linux distributions on the node: Alpine, Arch, Debian, Gentoo, Rocky or Ubuntu